Sphere10/Hydrogen/blackhole/Hydrogen.DApp.Presentation.Loader/README.md

-# Hydrogen.DApp.Presentation.Loader
+# 🌐 Hydrogen.DApp.Presentation.Loader

-Blazor WebAssembly host application for running Hydrogen DApp presentations in the browser, providing the runtime and configuration for the presentation layer.
+**Blazor WebAssembly host application** for running Hydrogen DApp presentations in the browser with full service configuration and plugin support.

 ## 📋 Overview